Skip to content

 bananas 香蕉 "\351\246\231\350\225\211\350\210\271\346\..

-Display with -1 to show formatted text:
+Writing to stdout with -1 shows the formatted text:

 q)-1 text 0;